josmar-crwdstffng/angular/aio/content/tutorial/toh-pt6.md

 ## Add a new hero

-To add a hero, this application only needs the hero's name.
+To add a hero, this application only needs the name of the hero.
 You can use an `<input>` element paired with an add button.

 Insert the following into the `HeroesComponent` template, after the heading:

 <code-example header="src/app/heroes/heroes.component.html (add)" path="toh-pt6/src/app/heroes/heroes.component.html" region="add"></code-example>

-In response to a click event, call the component's click handler, `add()`, and then clear the input field so that it's ready for another name.
+In response to a click event, call the `add()` click handler of the component, and then clear the input field so that it is ready for another name.
 Add the following to the `HeroesComponent` class:

 <code-example header="src/app/heroes/heroes.component.ts (add)" path="toh-pt6/src/app/heroes/heroes.component.ts" region="add"></code-example>

-When the given name is non-blank, the handler creates a `Hero`-like object from the name \(it's only missing the `id`\) and passes it to the services `addHero()` method.
+When the given name is non-blank, the handler creates a `Hero`-like object from the name \(it is only missing the `id`\) and passes it to the services `addHero()` method.

 When `addHero()` saves successfully, the `subscribe()` callback receives the new hero and pushes it into to the `heroes` list for display.